 Please see below statement from Refugees International President Eric Schwartz:

-For press inquiries, please contact Refugees International Director of Communications Sarah Sheffer at firstname.lastname@example.org or +1 202 540 7029.
+For more information or to arrange an interview, please contact Refugees International Director of Communications Sarah Sheffer at email@example.com or +1 202 540 7029.

 Photo Caption: Rohingya refugees move to Bhashan Char Island, in the Bay of Bengal, in Chittagong, Bangladesh on January 29, 2021.
 (Rehman Asad/Barcroft Mediavia Getty Images)